 - "There are some things that should be changed, only not by us.
 Part of wisdom is figuring out which problems are ours to solve."

 - "Whenever God closes a door, somewhere he opens a window." (from the Sound of Music)

 - "The trick is to acknowledge anger, without getting stuck in blame, which is disempowering, rather than empowering.
 Only when you have acknowledged your anger can you discern whether it is a sign that you need to change something or accept what cannot be changed."

 - "So how do you let go of fear and cultivate trust?
 Trust does not always come in a dramatic spiritual insight.
 Sometimes it grows gradually, as we nervously take each step."

 I thoroughly enjoyed the experience of reading The Wisdom to Know the Difference.
 Eileen Flanagan clearly has a huge heart and a profoundly reflective mind.
 This is a book I will want to return to again and again.
 I see how it could easily become a wise spiritual companion for an entire lifetime.

-You can learn more about Eileen Flanagan by visiting Eileen Flanagan (dot) com.
+You can learn more about Eileen Flanagan by visiting her website: Eileen Flanagan

 Thank you to TLC Book Tours for the invitation to write this review.
 Note: None of the links in this article is an affiliate link.